Robert Gilbert (chemist): Emulsion polymerisation

-Using these data, he quantified radical loss from particles, showing that simple diffusion theory could explain the results.
+Using these data he quantified radical loss from particles, showing that simple diffusion theory could explain the results.
 Gilbert and his coworkers then revealed the mechanism for initiation in emulsion polymerisation by the entry of radicals into particles—in terms of fundamental thermodynamic and kinetic precepts—in a theory that clarifies the process as being through production of surface-active species in the water phase.
 This model produced various qualitative predictions.
 One prediction, that of the independence of the entry-rate coefficient of the size and surface properties of particles, was widely seen as counterintuitive because of the deep-rooted belief in models that he had shown to be wrong.
 Subsequently, this prediction was experimentally verified by Gilbert and others.
 He used the understanding from this knowledge to develop a priori models for particle formation and molecular-weight distribution.

-These developments led to a deep understanding of basic processes in free-radical polymerisation—the commonest industrial process.
-For the propagation reaction, Gilbert led an international team that produced a methodology that overcame the long-standing problem of obtaining reliable rate coefficients for this process.
+These developments led to an understanding of basic processes in free-radical polymerisation—the commonest industrial process.
+For the propagation reaction Gilbert led an international team that produced a methodology that overcame the long-standing problem of obtaining reliable rate coefficients for this process.
 He showed that the Arrhenius parameters for different types of monomer take different classes of values, and developed qualitative and quantitative understanding of these classes from fundamental transition-state theory and quantum mechanics.
 These new methods were based on those that he had developed in his work on unimolecular gas-phase processes.
 For the termination reaction, his data and models led to the qualitative and quantitative understanding of this process as diffusion-controlled.

-Thirty years ago there was neither real predictability nor qualitative understanding of the dominant mechanisms in emulsion polymerisation.
-Mechanisms had been ‘proved’ by comparing model predictions with experimental data.
-The data field was limited and the models had many adjustable parameters, or else fitting parameters had values that were subject to wide uncertainty: it was possible to choose values that could suit any model.
-It was not uncommon to find two papers claiming that quite different mechanisms were dominant in the same system, a result of not being able to isolate the individual steps.
 As a result of Gilbert’s work, all individual processes in emulsion polymerisation, one of the commonest ways of making everyday products, are now qualitatively and quantitatively understood.
 It is now possible to polymerise simple systems and to predict the molecular architecture that will be formed under chosen conditions, while for more complex conditions, trends can be semiquantitatively predicted and understood.
 The international scientific and technical community in this field now uses the mechanistic knowledge that he obtained as the key to understanding current processes and creating new processes and products.
 His work has put this industrially important field on a rigorous scientific footing.